Carlos487/awesome-wpf/README.md

 * [Hardcodet NotifyIcon for WPF](https://github.com/hardcodet/wpf-notifyicon) - (FREE, OPEN SOURCE) This is an implementation of a NotifyIcon (aka system tray icon or taskbar icon) for the WPF platform.
 * [Interactive Data Display for WPF](https://github.com/microsoft/InteractiveDataDisplay.WPF) - (FREE, OPEN SOURCE) Interactive Data Display for WPF is a set of controls for adding interactive visualization of dynamic data to your application.
 * [LightningChart .NET](https://lightningchart.com/net-charts/) - (PAID, COMMERCIAL) High-performance WPF, WinForms & UWP Charts & Graphs.
-* [LiveCharts](https://lvcharts.net/) - (FREE, OPEN SOURCE) Simple, flexible, interactive & powerful data visualization for .Net.
+* [LiveCharts2](https://livecharts.dev/) - (FREE, OPEN SOURCE) Simple, flexible, interactive & powerful charts, maps and gauges for .Net.
 * [LoadingIndicators.WPF](https://github.com/zeluisping/LoadingIndicators.WPF) - (FREE, OPEN SOURCE) LoadingIndicators.WPF is a collection of 8 animated loading indicators for WPF compatible with MahApps.Metro.
 * [Mapsui](https://mapsui.com) - (FREE, OPEN SOURCE) Mapsui is a .NET Map component for WPF, UWP and Xamarin Android and iOS.
 * [mpv.net](https://github.com/stax76/mpv.net) - (FREE, OPEN SOURCE) mpv.net is a modern media player for Windows that works just like mpv.